rickarubio/rocket_boat/readme.md

 Built for the MakeGamesWithUS Game Development Hackathon, hosted by Apportable April 19th 2014 - April 20th 2014 in San Francisco, CA.

+## Pending Implementation (feel free to contribute!)
+- Enemies fire projectiles
+- Collision detection between projectiles and playerShip
+- Swipe left to fire projectiles from playerShip

+## Known Bugs
+- After you lose the game, when you tap on restart, no more enemy ships will spawn.

 ## Resources
 [MakeGamesWithUs](https://www.makegameswith.us/home/)